Newgrange - Winter Solstice

 Newgrange World Heritage site

-Newgrange, a UNESCO World Heritage site, is a prehistoric monument dating back over 5,000 years, The passage tomb features a 19m (62ft) long passage leading to a central chamber which is adorned with megalithic art.
+Newgrange, a UNESCO World Heritage site, is a prehistoric monument dating back over 5,000 years.
+The passage tomb features a 19m (62ft) long passage leading to a central chamber which is adorned with megalithic art.
 Remarkably, the monument is constructed in such a way that sunlight penetrates its inner sanctum on the mornings around the winter solstice.

 The Winter Solstice Phenomenon

 The winter solstice, which falls around the 21st of December, marks the shortest day and the longest night of the year.
 At Newgrange, sunrise on the mornings around the solstice reveals a remarkable alignment.
 The first rays of the sun enter through a specially crafted opening above the doorway known as the roof box and begin to light the narrow passage.
 As the sun rises, the light moves steadily forward until the central chamber is filled with a golden glow.
-The illumination lasts for only about 17 minutes, yet it remains one of the most captivating experience in Ireland’s ancient calendar.
+The illumination lasts for only about 17 minutes, yet it remains one of the most captivating experiences in Ireland’s ancient calendar.

 The Ingenious Design